ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

 # Analyze metrics for an app that is deployed in a Kubernetes cluster
 {: #kubernetes_cluster}

-Use this tutorial to learn how to configure a cluster to forward metrics to the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.cloud_notm}}.
+Use this tutorial to learn how to configure a cluster to forward metrics to the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

-You can use the IBM Cloud Monitoring with Sysdig service to monitor Kubernetes clusters.
+You can use the {{site.data.keyword.mon_full_notm}} service to monitor Kubernetes clusters.

 To configure a cluster to forward metrics, you must install an agent onto each worker node in your Kubernetes cluster using a DaemonSet.
-The Sysdig agent uses an access key (token) to authenticate with the IBM Cloud Monitoring with Sysdig instance.
+The Sysdig agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 The Sysdig agent acts as a data collector.
 It automatically collects metrics such as *worker CPU* and worker memory*, *HTTP traffic into and out of your containers*, and several pieces of common infrastructure software.
 In addition, the agent can collect custom application metrics using either a Prometheus-compatible scraper or a statsd facade.

 You view metrics via Sysdig's web-based user interface.